Melbourne Grammar School: Football (soccer)

 The Rose and Thistle Cup is traditionally the match of the Melbourne Grammar Soccer 1st XI and the Scotch College 1st XI.
 Inaugurated in 2008, it represents the Rose of England (symbolising Melbourne Grammar School's origins) and the Thistle of Scotland (symboling the roots of Scotch College).
 The Cup has an annual theme of 'Two Traditions, One Spirit.'

 Rowing

 Melbourne Grammar has a proud rowing record, having claimed the Head of the River 28 times, the most recent occasion being in 2016.
 In 2009 the school had an exceptional 1st VIII who broke the Head of the River record.
 They also won the National Schoolboy 8+ over the Shore School in a record time of 5:49.
 The 2016 MGS 1st VIII, having won the Head of the River title, went on to compete at the Henley Royal Regatta in the UK, in the Princess Elizabeth Challenge Cup.
 The crew were inaugural winners of the Leander Club Challenge Cup.

-Athletics

-In recent years, Melbourne Grammar School has become a force in athletics, winning the APS premiership for the first time in 48 years in 2010.
-Over the past seven years, the school has won the Victorian track relay titles.

-Soccer

-Soccer is currently one of the most played sports at the school, with 12 teams being fielded in the APS Soccer Competition.

-The Melbourne Grammar 1st XI Soccer team is yet to win an APS premiership.
-Following the hiring of VIS youth coach Ernie Merrick in 2000, the 1st XI began a steady improvement in subsequent years, leading to a third-placed finish in a tightly contested 2014 season and subsequently missed out on winning the premiership cup following a draw against the reigning premiers, Brighton Grammar.
-The strong performances of the 1st XI, as seen in 2014 and 2015, have partly been due to the guidance of Jesper Olsen, former Manchester United and Danish International winger.